rubymonsters/webapps-for-beginners/source/11-storing_data/03-listing_names.md

 ```

 Does this make sense?
 If the file does not exist we return an empty array `[]`.
 If it exists we read it, and split the content into lines.
+Even if the file
+exists, but it is empty, we'll still get an array.

 Also, let's store the names on an instance variable in our route, so we can
 then use it in the template later: